matbragan/wind-farm-project/README.md

 ### AWS Settings

 First of all we need to install the AWS CLI. <br>
-For easily install you can just run the script below in your terminal.
+To install more easily you can just run the script below in your terminal.
 ~~~sh
 sudo apt install awscli
 ~~~
-For more information about the install visit the [documentation of AWS](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html).
+For more information about the install visit [documentation of AWS](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html).

-Now that you have the AWS CLI, you need to set up your access key, if you don't have a one yet, you can easily created using.
+Now that you have AWS CLI installed, you need to set up your access key, if you don't have one yet, you can easily create using.
 ~~~sh
 aws iam create-access-key
 ~~~